ProfessorDannyYoon/CarSalesSystem/README.md

 6. Create a function to search for car brand
 7. Create a function to get the list of 5 cheapest cars
 8. Create a function to repeat it until user wants to stop

+Please complete in the Question.txt file in this repository!